SampleFix: Learning to Generate Functionally Diverse Fixes

 Hence, we propose a deep generative framework to automatically correct programming errors by learning the distribution of potential fixes.
-At the core of our approach is a conditional variational autoencoder that is trained to sample accurate and diverse fixes for the given erroneous programs, and interacts with a compiler that evaluates the sampled candidate fixes in the context of the given programs.
-The interplay of sampler and compiler allows for an iterative refinement procedure.
-A key contribution of our approach is a novel regularizer which encourages diversity by penalizing the distance among candidate samples, which thereby significantly increases the effectiveness by producing more diverse samples.
+We investigate different solutions to model the distribution of the fixes and sample multiple fixes, including different variants of Conditional Variation Autoencoders (CVAE) and beam search decoding.
+It turns out (as we will also show in our experiments) CVAE and beam search decoding are complementary, while CVAE is computationally more efficient in comparison to beam search decoding.
+Furthermore, we encourage diversity in the candidate fixes through a novel regularizer which penalizes similar fixes for an identical erroneous program and significantly increases the effectiveness of our approach.
+The candidate fixes in \figref \,\ref{fig:teaser} are generate by our approach, illustrating its potential for generating both diverse and correct fixes.
+For a given erroneous program, our approach is capable of generating diverse fixes to resolve the syntax errors.